hargoniX/bachelor/thesis/thesis.typ

     assert!(buffer[index] == 0);
 }
 ```]
-When we run Kani on this we end up unwinding the loop in `zeroize` indefinitely.
+When we run Kani on this, we end up unwinding the loop in `zeroize` indefinitely.
-To limit loop unwinding we have to tell the harness about a limit explicitly.
+To limit loop unwinding, we have to tell the harness about a limit explicitly.
-If this limit is too low to explore the given state space Kani complains:
+If this limit is too low to explore the given state space, Kani complains:
 #sourcecode[```rust
 #[cfg(kani)]
 #[kani::unwind(1)]